GauravBarakoti/ansibleWithJenkins/README.md

 and according to your need you can do more modifications.

-We will give the required details of variables the environment variables.
+We will give the required details of variables in the environment variables.
 I have used the environment variables in the pipeline using `-e` which set additional variables as key=value.